Issue with Cloudflare's DNS service shuts down half the web

 According to the incident report, this issue with Cloudflare’s 1.1.1.1 DNS service impacted its data centers internationally, from Frankfurt to Paris and Schiphol, as well as several in major U.S. cities, including Los Angeles, Chicago, Seattle, Atlanta, and San Jose.
 Reports on Downdetector showed the outages appeared to be concentrated in the U.S. and northern Europe.

 A DNS, or Domain Name System, serves as the connective tissue between the domain name you use to locate a website (like Gizmodo.com) and its corresponding IP address, which determines the site’s specific location on the web.
 The service essentially acts as a digital phonebook for the internet, and there’s no getting to where you want to go online without it—regardless of whether a site’s own servers are working or not.
-Some internet providers rely on their own, but alternatives from the likes of Google and Cloudflare, which launched its own DNS service in 2018, are more commonly used.
+Some internet providers rely on their own DNS service, but alternatives from the likes of Google and Cloudflare, which launched its version in 2018, are more commonly used.

 It’s little wonder that most people immediately thought malicious hackers might have been the cause given this week’s Twitter hack for the history books.
 That kind of sprawling breach would have anyone on edge.
 And while a glitch in Cloudflare’s system may not be as exciting an explanation, at least we got a few good memes out of the deal.